Thank you for your interest in starting a Care Net Pregnancy Center.

 1. Review Care Net’s Affiliation Standards & Apply for Provisional Affiliation

-Your board of directors may apply for provisional affiliation with Care Net after it has completed the incorporation process within its state and fully reviewed Care Net’s Affiliation Standards.
+Your board of directors may apply for provisional affiliation with Care Net during any phase of the process (i.e. brainstorming phase, after incorporation, 3 months before opening, etc.) and after they have fully reviewed Care Net’s Affiliation Standards.
 While full affiliation is not granted until after the center has opened to clients, provisional affiliation allows the pregnancy center access to important operational manuals that will greatly enhance the developmental process.
 Provisional affiliation is granted to developing centers only.
 If you are interested in becoming a provisional affiliate, please complete the Notice of Intent to Affiliate form and send to info@care-net.org.

 To request additional information, submit an email to info@care-net.org.